hepabolu/programming-by-stealth/docs/pbs80.md

 ```

-By default the API will use Celsius for all locals other than `en-US`.
+By default the API will use Celsius for all locales other than `en-US`.
 However, if your browser isn’t configured to use US English and you absolutely must know how cold it is in June in Ireland in Fahrenheit, you can add an HTTP request parameter with the name `u` (for _USA_) and no value, i.e. `http://wttr.in/Maynooth?format=3&u`:

 ```
 Maynooth: 🌦 +52°F

 ```

-While this wonderful free API works great directly in a browser, via a command line HTTP client like curl, or even via an HTTP API from within an app, it does not work via AJAX because the server does not set the appropriate HTTP headers to permit cross-origin AJAX calls.
+While this wonderful free API works great directly in a browser, via a command line HTTP client like `curl`, or even via an HTTP API from within an app, it does not work via AJAX because the server does not set the appropriate HTTP headers to permit cross-origin AJAX calls.

 To work around this limitation, I’ve written a very simple PHP proxy script which can be used to access the API from the same origin as `pbs80a.html`.
-This script is named `wttr.in.proxy.php`, and it accepts two query parameters — city to pass the city you would like the weather for, and units to specify the desired temperature units.
+This script is named `wttr.in.proxy.php`, and it accepts two query parameters — the city you would like the weather for, and units to specify the desired temperature units.
 To get Fahrenheit use `units=f`.
 In all other situations the proxy script defaults to Celsius.

 **For this proxy script to work, you’ll need to access `php80a.html` via a web server that supports PHP, like MAMP.**